 Back in the day, your vehicle’s throttle body had a wire that connected to the pedal.
 When you pushed the pedal, you opened the throttle body, and you increased the amount of air that enters your engine.
-But in as technologies advanced, physical linkages were replaced with sensors and actuators.
+But as technologies have advanced, physical linkages have been replaced with sensors and actuators.

 While this system allows for better air to fuel ratios for better fuel economy and engine performance, the tradeoff is that if a sensor or actuator breaks, you lose control of your throttle.
 That’s why vehicle manufacturers packed their vehicles full of sensors and an entire system to monitor your electronic throttle control.